As a fitness trainer for many years, I have experimented with many simple ways to lose weight, like drinking water before going to bed at night.

 Today, I'll share what I found out, so keep reading to learn whether it is truly possible to improve your body composition with such minimal effort.

-- Drinking water before bedtime can help you lose weight by speeding up your metabolism, which means burning fat for energy, and by reducing evening food cravings.
+- Drinking water before bedtime can help you lose weight by speeding up your metabolism, reducing food cravings, and increasing the fat breakdown rate.

 How Does Drinking Water Before Bed Help With Weight Loss?

-According to research, replacing diet beverages with plain water throughout the day can help people suppress their hunger and stop food cravings .
+According to research from the State University of New York College at Buffalo, replacing diet beverages with plain water throughout the day can help people suppress their hunger and stop food cravings .

-This evidence backs up the idea that water intake before bed may help you feel less hungry while you sleep, keep you from snacking at midnight, and reduce your calorie intake.
+This evidence, and my personal experience, backs up the idea that water intake before bed may help you feel less hungry while you sleep, keep you from snacking at midnight, and reduce your calorie intake.

 Research shows that water is essential in helping the body break down food, absorb nutrients, and soften stool, resulting in a smoother digestion process .